 During adolescence, people are more likely to take risks and less capable of predicting and dealing with the consequences than at any other time of life.
-Reproductive health is especially threatened; rates of sexually transmitted infections (STIs) are highest among young people aged 15 to 24 years.
-For young women, in particular, adolescence is a time of vulnerability—a time when their ability to negotiate safe sexual interactions is often slight.
-Complications from pregnancy, childbirth, and unsafe abortions have become the major causes of death for girls aged 15 to 19.
+Reproductive health is especially threatened; around the world, rates of sexually transmitted infections (STIs) are consistently highest among young people aged 15 to 24 years.
+For young women, in particular, adolescence is a time of vulnerability—a stage when their ability to negotiate safe sexual interactions is often slight.
+Complications from pregnancy, childbirth, and unsafe abortions are a major cause of death for girls aged 15 to 19.

-PATH is working to reduce adolescents’ risk of unintended pregnancy and sexually transmitted infections by making it easier for them to get the health information and products they need.
-Our point of contact is the pharmacy, an anonymous setting that is less threatening and more accessible than a health care clinic.
+PATH’s RXGen project worked to reduce adolescents’ risk of unintended pregnancy and sexually transmitted infections by making it easier for them to get important health information and products.
+Our point of contact for young people was their local pharmacy, an anonymous setting that had the potential to be less threatening and more accessible than a health care clinic.

 The RxGen model

-In many developing countries, pharmacies are a primary source of health services and supplies.
-Pharmacy staff are in a good position to help their clients out with critical reproductive health needs: emergency contraception, STI risk assessment, and ongoing use of contraception.
+We recognized that in many developing countries, pharmacies are a primary source of health services and supplies.
+Pharmacy staff are in a good position to help their clients with critical reproductive health needs: emergency contraception, STI risk assessment, and ongoing use of contraception.
 The convenience, affordability, and anonymity offered by pharmacies are particularly appealing to youth.

-PATH’s RxGen project improves the quality of reproductive health information and products given at pharmacies.
-Together with project partners, we advocate for the support of government and professional organizations and train pharmacists and pharmacy staff—helping them expand their technical knowledge and enhance their counseling skills.
-We also use outreach programs to educate youth about their options and build referral networks so that pharmacists can send young people to a health care provider when diagnosis and treatment are necessary.
+The RxGen project improved the quality of reproductive health information and products given at pharmacies.
+Together with project partners, we advocated to gain the support of government and professional organizations.
+We trained pharmacists and pharmacy staff, helping them expand their technical knowledge and enhance their counseling skills.
+And we used outreach programs to educate youth about their options and build referral networks so that pharmacists could refer young clients to health care providers when diagnosis and treatment were necessary.

-PATH launched the RxGen Project in 2000 in Cambodia, Kenya, and Nicaragua and has now expanded it to include Vietnam.
-We have partnered with public- and private-sector groups, including local nongovernmental organizations, ministries of health, private-sector pharmacy associations, and universities.
-These partners have helped develop strategies and find ways to make the impact of training and other system improvements sustainable.
+We launched the RxGen project in 2000 in Cambodia, Kenya, and Nicaragua, and later expanded it to include Vietnam.
+We partnered with public- and private-sector groups, including local nongovernmental organizations, ministries of health, private-sector pharmacy associations, and universities.
+These partners helped to develop strategies and find ways to make the impact of training and other system improvements sustainable.

 Training pharmacy staff

-The foundation of the model’s success is a comprehensive training curriculum that we developed for pharmacists and behind-the-counter pharmacy staff.
-The curriculum, which we adapted for each country, strengthens pharmacy staff’s ability to provide appropriate reproductive health services; information, especially about emergency and ongoing contraception and STI risk; and, when needed, referrals for clinical services.
-It also helps pharmacists develop their counseling skills through role-playing and other interactive tools.
+The foundation of the model’s success was a comprehensive training curriculum developed for pharmacists and behind-the-counter pharmacy staff.
+The curriculum, which was adapted for each country, strengthened pharmacy staff’s ability to provide appropriate reproductive health services; information, especially about emergency and ongoing contraception and STI risk; and, when needed, referrals for clinical services.
+It also helped pharmacists develop their counseling skills through role-playing and other interactive tools.

-During the first three years, or first phase, of the six-year project, PATH trained more than 1,000 pharmacists and staff from approximately 530 pharmacies registered with ministries of health in Cambodia, Kenya, and Nicaragua.
-In the second phase of the project, a similar number of individuals have been trained in these three countries and Vietnam.
-We have found that pharmacy staff are eager to learn new skills and increase their knowledge.
-They gain satisfaction from providing good care, and they appreciate opportunities to promote their services.
+During the first phase of the project, PATH trained more than 1,000 pharmacists and staff from approximately 530 pharmacies registered with ministries of health in Cambodia, Kenya, and Nicaragua.
+In the second phase of the project, a similar number of individuals were trained in these three countries and Vietnam.
+Throughout the project, PATH found that pharmacy staff were eager to learn new skills and increase their knowledge.
+They gained satisfaction from providing good care, and they appreciated opportunities to promote their services.

-PATH also worked to develop referral networks linking youth to clinical services.
-In Cambodia, Kenya, Nicaragua, and Vietnam pharmacy staff use referral slips to direct youth to clinics in the vicinity, giving them a tangible reminder and a specific location at which they should seek treatment.
+PATH also developed referral networks linking youth to clinical services.
+In Cambodia, Kenya, Nicaragua, and Vietnam, pharmacy staff used referral slips to direct youth to clinics in the vicinity, giving them a tangible reminder and a specific location to seek treatment.